$1,350.00

 Artist Statement: Trump Towers

-Trump Towers represents the Trump administration’s aggressive dismantling of environmental protections in favor of short-term fossil fuel profits.
-Where once the Clean Air Act and the EPA’s regulatory authority served to limit pollution, safeguard communities, and support a renewable future, the towers stand in their place—smoking ruins of what could have been.
+This sculpture is not a celebration of strength or progress.
+It is a fossil built to represent the Trump administration’s aggressive dismantling of environmental protections in favor of short-term fossil fuel profits.
+Where once the Clean Air Act and the EPA’s regulatory authority served to limit pollution, safeguard communities, and support a renewable future, the towers stand in their place.

 The name Trump Towers is intentionally ironic: it reclaims the branding of luxury and legacy, and reassigns it to what the administration is truly building—a legacy of pollution, extraction, and irreversible damage.